-If your horse has something in their hoof like a stone and you take them out for a hard ride, it could be very painful and potentially very harmful to them.
+Your horse definitely needs to be groomed before and after every ride to keep their coat—and especially their hooves—clean.
+If your horse has something in their hoof (like a stone, for example) and you take them out for a hard ride, it could be very painful and potentially harmful to them.

 After a ride, when your horse is sweaty, grooming helps to dry them off and prevents them from getting cold and stiff.
 This also reduces injury and keeps your horse happier and healthier!